aerni/statamic-advanced-seo/UPGRADE.md

 The `social_images_generator_collections` field has been removed from the site defaults.
 The social images generator is now enabled per-collection using the `social_images_generator` toggle in the collection config.

-> **Automated Migration**: Your existing settings are automatically migrated to per-collection configuration.
+> ✅ **Automated** — Your existing settings are automatically migrated to per-collection configuration.

 ### Removed `generate_on_save` Config Option